And little people know when little people fight,

-They are exceptionally Street Smart, and can take care of himself better than most adults, being a bit more experienced in the field.
-He is usually a criminal.
+They are exceptionally Street Smart, and can take care of themselves better than most adults, being a bit more experienced in the field.
+They're usually a criminal.
 Not the poor, innocent child who hates having to steal out of desperation, but the whip-smart trickster.
 The adult protagonist may feel sorry for them and try to help them at first, but it will usually turn out that the adult actually needs their help.
 They often have some sort of unique knowledge or skill that the protagonist needs in some circumstance, such as how to access any part of the city through the sewer system.

-He'll probably start out as a pest, but he'll turn out to be one of the Hero's most powerful and stalwart allies when the chips are down.
-He's characterized by sarcasm, cynicism, skepticism, incredible resourcefulness, and a charming fascination with violence, but in the end he's likely to succumb to the temptation of family life with the Hero and his Girl, even if his life on the street was clearly more Awesome.
-He's also fairly likely to die by Taking the Bullet for the Hero.
+They'll probably start out as a pest, but they'll turn out to be one of the Hero's most powerful and stalwart allies when the chips are down.
+They're characterized by sarcasm, cynicism, skepticism, incredible resourcefulness, and a charming fascination with violence, but in the end, they's likely to succumb to the temptation of family life with the Hero, even if their life on the street was clearly more Awesome.
+They're also fairly likely to die by Taking the Bullet for the Hero.
 In this case, the Hero will retroactively adopt the Kid, for instance by putting their own surname on the Kid's tombstone.
 Can grow up to become a Satisfied Street Rat, but the Dodger is more of a trickster where archetypally the Street Rat is more of a cutthroat.

 Usually male, but there are a few exceptions.